University information notice on the protection of personal data at the University of Namur.

 The University of Namur processes personal data to carry out mainly the following missions and activities:

-- administrative management of research contracts,
+- the management of parking facilities

 The legal basis on which the University of Namur uses this personal data depends on the situation encountered: